PseudoDevs/IamGhost/FATAL10.md

-Last updated: 2024-04-02 18:47:57
+Last updated: 2024-04-02 18:49:05
-Random Quote: We can change our lives.
-We can do, have, and be exactly what we wish. - Tony Robbins
+Random Quote: Nature is a mutable cloud which is always and never the same. - Ralph Waldo Emerson